Skip to Content

 How to Soak Senior Feed Correctly

-Tailor Feed to the Specific Problem
+Match the Feed to the Specific Problem

-• Easy keepers with good teeth: Avoid complete feeds fed in quantity — use a ration balancer alongside quality hay to meet nutritional needs without excess calories.
+• Easy keepers with good teeth: Avoid complete feeds in quantity — use a ration balancer alongside quality hay to meet nutritional needs without excess calories.

-General Guidelines
+General Principles

 • Monitor body condition monthly using the Henneke Body Condition Score (1–9 scale) — target BCS 5 for most senior horses